Weed Management Principles

 Things to consider before you begin

-It is important not to disturb native vegetation, culturally significant areas or waterways when undertaking weed control works.
+It is important not to disturb native vegetation, culturally significant areas or waterways when undertaking weed control.
 If looking to undertake weed control works in these areas, consult with the responsible authority to seek advice on the best approach for your circumstances.
-Contact the Department of Sustainability and Environment, Department of Planning and Community Development and/ or your relevant Catchment Management Authority prior to commencing control works.
+Consider contacting your relevant Catchment Management Authority prior to commencing control works.

 Work with your neighbours and encourage everyone to work together to control weeds at the same time.
 This will help to reduce re-infestation from neighbouring properties and reduce the amount of follow up control work required.

 Contact your local Landcare group who will be able to provide advice and information that will assist your weed management program.
-They may be able to provide equipment, financial assistance or help coordinate a community program.
-More information about Landcare can be found here.
+They may be able to provide equipment and other assistance.

 A long-term approach, regular monitoring and vigilance is necessary to successfully control weeds and, if the property is heavily infested, many years of follow-up treatment will be required.
 This is because many weeds will regrow from seed and other plant parts stored in the soil.